android-la64/rust/src/tools/miri/README.md

   Borrows "protectors".
 Specifying this argument multiple times does not overwrite the previous values, instead it appends its values to the list.
 Listing an id multiple times has no effect.
-* `-Zmiri-track-pointer-tag=<tag1>,<tag2>,...` shows a backtrace when a given pointer tag is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error).
+* `-Zmiri-track-pointer-tag=<tag1>,<tag2>,...` shows a backtrace when a given pointer tag is created and when (if ever) it is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error).
 This helps you in finding out why UB is happening and where in your code would be a good place to look for it.
   Specifying this argument multiple times does not overwrite the previous values, instead it appends its values to the list.
 Listing a tag multiple times has no effect.
-* `-Zmiri-tag-raw-pointers` makes Stacked Borrows assign proper tags even for raw pointers.
-This can make valid code using int-to-ptr casts fail to pass the checks, but also can help identify latent aliasing issues in code that Miri accepts by default.
-You can recognize false positives by `<untagged>` occurring in the message -- this indicates a pointer that was cast from an integer, so Miri was unable to track this pointer.
-Note that it is not currently guaranteed that code that works with `-Zmiri-tag-raw-pointers` also works without `-Zmiri-tag-raw-pointers`, but for the vast majority of code, this will be the case.
+* `-Zmiri-track-weak-memory-loads` shows a backtrace when weak memory emulation returns an outdated value from a load.
+This can help diagnose problems that disappear under `-Zmiri-disable-weak-memory-emulation`.

 [function ABI]: https://doc.rust-lang.org/reference/items/functions.html#extern-function-qualifier